seiyria/bootstrap-slider/README.md

 The following is a list of the commonly-used command line tasks:

-* `grunt development`: Generates the `index.html`, compiles the LESS/JS to the `/temp` directory, and launches the index.html in your system's default browser.
+* `grunt development`: Generates the `index.html`, compiles the SASS/JS to the `/temp` directory, and launches the index.html in your system's default browser.
 As changes are made to source code, the browser window will auto-refresh.
 * `grunt production`: Generates the `/dist` directory with minified and unminified assetts.
 * `grunt dev`: Alias for `grunt development`
 * `grunt prod`: Alias for `grunt production`
 * `grunt build`: Transpiles JavaScript source via Babel and compiles LESS source to CSS to `temp` directory.
-* `grunt lint`: Runs JSLint on the JavaScript source code files, SASS-Lint on the SASS source code files, and LESSLint on the LESS source code files.
+* `grunt lint`: Runs JSLint on the JavaScript source code files, and SASS-Lint on the SASS source code files.
 * `grunt test`: Runs unit tests contained in `/test` directory via Jasmine 2.x.x